Skip to content

-SSL_set_session_secret_cb, tls_session_secret_cb_fn - set the session secret callback
+SSL_set_session_secret_cb, tls_session_secret_cb_fn, SSL_set_session_ticket_ext, SSL_set_session_ticket_ext_cb, tls_session_ticket_ext_cb_fn - set the session secret and EAP-FAST session ticket extension callbacks

 #include <openssl/ssl.h>